canjs/canjs/guides/getting-started-tutorial/routing.md

 }
 ```

-Now, open up your application in the browser (refresh, if you haven't).
+Now, open up your application in the browser (refresh, if oyu haven't).
 Select
-a restaurant from the list, then click the Place Order button.
+a restaurant from the list, then click the "View Order Form" button.
 Once a menu
-displays, click on the Restaurants link.
-The menu will disappear and the
+displays, select some items, fill out the customer details, and click the "Place
-application will be returned to the default state, where you select a
+My Order" button.
+A dialog will pop up with your order details that you have
-restaurant form the list.
+chosen.

 - - -